 Developments

 This section offers comprehensive coverage of the latest mining news, including developments in law and regulation, commodities and the markets, finance, exploration, projects and operations.
-Our stories range from 400-word news briefs to 1,000-word news analysis pieces.
+Our stories range from 400-word news briefs to 1,000-word news analysis pieces, which should have a minimum of 2-3 sources.
 For this section, we’re most likely to accept stories that use a new development to talk about a larger trend.

 Examples: